Frank H. Columbus

 We look forward to working with you and learning from your background and foreground what we can do to continue our upward arc of sales in your zones.

-We are shooting for 1200+ new titles this year – each of which is the finest book ever published in its field.
+We are shooting for 1200+ new titles this year.
 We will of course be pleased to work with you.
 Vera handles your account from our end.
 We have added you to our electronic feed.

 We are a motley crew at Nova as you may have heard.
 You may hear at any time loud voices from America such as those belonging to Cathy who is the Boss of Billing and other things, Maya, the Marketing Guru, who will be at Frankfurt and who tries to market the finest books ever published, the Don of Nova – Nadya who will be screaming (no loudspeakers necessary) if sales even even hint at not increasing exponentially and your humble servant – myself.
 There are about 100 folks roaming the Nova halls here and elsewhere most of whom we think work for Nova.